Kings of Persis: History

 Persis (also known as Pars), a region in the southwestern Iranian plateau, was the homeland of a southwestern branch of the Iranian peoples, the Persians.
 It was also the birthplace of the first Iranian Empire, the Achaemenids.
 The region served as the center of the empire until its conquest by the Macedonian king Alexander the Great.
-Since the end of the 3rd or the beginning of the 2nd century BCE, Persis was ruled by local dynasts subject to the Hellenistic Seleucid Empire.
+Since the end of the 3rd or the beginning of the 2nd century BC, Persis was ruled by local dynasts subject to the Hellenistic Seleucid Empire.
 These dynasts held the ancient Persian title of frataraka ("leader, governor, forerunner"), which is also attested in the Achaemenid-era.
 Later the frataraka Wadfradad II (fl.
-138 BCE) was made a vassal of the Iranian Parthian (Arsacid) Empire.
+138 BC) was made a vassal of the Iranian Parthian (Arsacid) Empire.
 The frataraka were shortly afterwards replaced by the Kings of Persis, most likely at the accession of the Arsacid monarch Phraates II.
 Unlike the fratarakas, the Kings of Persis used the title of shah ("king"), and laid foundations to a new dynasty, which may be labelled the Darayanids.